nlopez39/RG-Portfolio/README.md

 ## Description

-I created a portfolio for Roman Giglio using HTML,CSS and a bit of JS.
+Welcome to Roman Giglio's professional portfolio, a responsive and interactive website designed to showcase his journey and achievements as a researcher.
+Explore Roman's research objectives, delve into his extensive publications, and discover more about his academic and professional pursuits.

-# Features:
+Features:

+- Languages: HTML, CSS and Javascript
-- Portfolio Showcase: Browse through user's publications, download CV and learn more about Roman.
+- Portfolio Showcase: Browse through publications, download CV and learn more about Roman.
 - Easy Navigation: Simple and intuitive navigation makes it effortless to discover the content you're interested in.
-- Netlify: App is deployed on Netlify.
+- Deployment: The App is deployed on Netlify.

 ### Demo